geoalgo/slurmpilot/README.md

 ### 2. Configure Your First Cluster

-Create a cluster config file at `~/slurmpilot/config/clusters/YOUR_CLUSTER.yaml`:
+In case you want to schedule job from your machine, you need to first configure ssh by creating a cluster config file at `~/slurmpilot/config/clusters/YOUR_CLUSTER.yaml`:

 ```yaml
 host: your-cluster-hostname